SumitxThokar/66DaysofML/README.md

 A **regression model** predicts continuous values.
 For example, regression models make predictions that answer questions like the following:
 1.What is the value of a house in California?<br>2.What is the probability that a user will click on this ad?
 <br>A **classification model** predicts discrete values.
 For example, classification models make predictions that answer questions like the following:
-1.Is a given email message spam or not spam?
+1.Is a given email message spam or not spam?<br>
 2.Is this an image of a dog, a cat, or a hamster?